CDR Policies

 4. Select one or more regions to monitor.

-You can use All and future options, where available, to include existing resources and automatically include new matching resources as they are added.
+As detection rules differ by provider, we recommend setting a policy per provider.
+You can use All and future options, in account or region, to include all existing resources and automatically include new matching resources as they are added for the specific provider.

 Step 3: Configure actions and notifications

-Configure how detections are handled when the policy scope and selected rules match.
+Configure how detections are handled when the policy scope and selected detection rules match.

-CDR policies can report detections to the main dashboard, send alerts to external systems, and create tickets in integrated ticketing tools.
+CDR policies can report detections to the Runtime incidents dashboard, send alerts to external systems, and create tickets in integrated ticketing tools.

 Select one or more configured integrations to notify the relevant teams when detections occur.